rbisdorff/Digraph3/docSphinx/tutorial.rst

     Preordering        : 21.06959
     Components ranking : 354.03710

-With 128 sorting threads and 128 ranking threads, we need about 12 min., 4 min. for the 9-tiling step and 7 min. for ranking the 439443 components.
+With 128 sorting threads and 128 ranking threads, we need about 12 min., 4 min. for the 9-tiling step and 7 min. for locally ranking each one of the 439443 components.
 The fill-rate of the resulting sparse outranking digraph is 0.001%.

 Back to :ref:`Content Table <Tutorial-label>`